 Net equity: $105,100

-Even with the most basic listing package from ForSaleByOwner.com, you can save on commission fees and increase your net equity considerably:
+You can save on commission fees and increase your net equity by using The Independent package from ForSaleByOwner.com:

 Total equity (ex. $130,000) minus the following

 Buyer’s Agent Commission: $6,625